A-Bun/TypeInTune/README.md

 # Installation instructions
 	*(Once the game is deployed)*
 	1) Go to https://abun.itch.io/type-in-tune.
+	2) Click download for the TypeInTune.zip file.
+	3) Once it is finished downloading, extract the files from the zip file to wherever you'd like to put the game.
-	2) Click download, and once it is finished, the game will be completely installed and ready to play.
+	4) After the extraction finishes, the game will be completely ready to play.

 # Operating instructions
-	1) Run the TypeInTune.exe file to start the game.
+	1) Run the TypeInTune.exe application file to start the game.

 # Known bugs
 	1) When the game's resolution is changed from 1920 by 1080, the text doesn't scale